andershaig/margaritas.io/README.md

   * Include a social login option as well.
 * Pictures of the Margaritas (removed for MVP)
 * More advanced shopping list calculation / recipe features?

+### Ideas:
+* Ability to embed a recipe so it can be used on other sites.
+Similar to http://www.foodfanatic.com/recipes/eggplant-sandwich-recipe/?